DevExpress-Examples/asp-net-web-forms-dynamically-add-and-remove-controls-in-callback-panel/Readme.md

 This example demonstrates how to dynamically add and remove controls in [ASPxCallbackPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback) on callbacks.

 In this example, `ASPxCallbackPanel` contains [ASPxPageControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPageControl).
-Buttons at the top of the page, allow users to dynamically add tab pages with custom content to the `ASPxPageControl` on callbacks.
+Buttons at the top of the page allow users to dynamically add tab pages with custom content to the `ASPxPageControl` on callbacks.

 ![](image.png)

- A view state is not applied in this scenario and should be disabled (the [EnableViewState](https://learn.microsoft.com/en-us/dotnet/api/system.web.ui.control.enableviewstate) property is set to `false`).
+View state is not applied in this scenario and should be disabled (the [EnableViewState](https://learn.microsoft.com/en-us/dotnet/api/system.web.ui.control.enableviewstate) property is set to `false`).

 ```aspx
 <dx:ASPxCallbackPanel ID="CallbackPanel" runat="server" ClientInstanceName="callbackPanel" OnCallback="CallbackHandler">